PrajwalVandana/maestro-cli/readme.md

 `maestro` uses the concept of a positive integer **song ID** to uniquely refer to each song.

 Also, playlists don't exist—`maestro` uses **tags**.
 For example, let's say you want to be able to listen to all your Jon Bellion songs together.
-Instead of adding them all to a playlist, run `maestro -t jon-bellion <song IDs for each Jon Bellion song>`.
+Instead of adding them all to a playlist, run `maestro tag <song IDs for each Jon Bellion song> -t jon-bellion `.
 Then `maestro play jon-bellion`.
 If song `s` has tag `t`, then you can think of song `s` as belonging to the playlist defined by tag `t`.

 `maestro` also tracks your listen time—total and by year.
 You can see this with `maestro list` and/or `maestro entry`.
-For example, to see your top 10 listened songs (by number of times listened; note that this is NOT the number of times the song was played but rather the total listen time for that song divided by the duration), run `maestro list -s times_listened -T 10 -y cur`—replace 'cur' with e.g. '2020' to get the listen times for 2020 instead.
+For example, to see your top 10 listened songs (by average number of times listened; note that this is NOT the number of times the song was played but rather the total listen time for that song divided by the duration), run `maestro list -s times_listened -T 10 -y cur`—replace 'cur' with e.g. '2020' to get the listen times for 2020 instead.

 ### `maestro add`